Solving Relationship Crisis by understanding the Group Mind

 For the partner that likes the music loud it could mean that he wants to celebrate.
 Get into the mood, let go in the moment, feel free, feel connected.
 For the partner that is afraid the music is bothering the neighbor’s.
 Loud music might mean disharmony with neighbors.
 Guilt or shame if you do something out of order, being seen as inconsiderate and unfriendly and so on.

 Both of the meaning perspectives are both true and by themselves valid.
 But combined they can create a poisonous connection.
 Because when this happens often the partners make a ‘jump’ in meaning.
-The partner playing the loud music can feel that his partner is not in the moment with him, feeling alone, abandoned even, not recognized.
+The partner playing the loud music can feel that his partner is not in the moment with him.
+Feeling alone, abandoned even, not recognised.
 The other partner could feel he is rude, selfish, inconsiderate.

 Both of these jumps in meaning can become very problematic between the partners.